robertmotr/pixelify/README.md

 - dynamically determine an optimized grid size based on GPU + image

 # in progress:
+- redo all tests to fix bugs and have safety
 - add invert image, threshold
 - realtime rendering if fast enough (maybe?)
 - add rotate kernel